AU-BCE-EE/Hafner-2024-ALFAM2-dev/README.md

 # Subdirectory structure and components

+## `censoring`
+Check of measurements for censoring low, late emission rates.

 ## `data-emission`
 ALFAM2 database data in `data-emission/data`.
 Data are downloaded from <https://github.com/sashahafner/ALFAM2-data>.
 Saved data files are excluded from Git in `.gitignore`, so contributors will have to run `scripts/main.R` to download data locally.
+See `data-emission/data/data_version.txt` for current data version.

+## `data-summary`
+Summary of latest data.

 ## `functions`
 R functions used in the other subdirectories.